kaizenwa/386BSD-Code-Analysis/lookup.md

 		 * "dirchk" to be true.
 		 */
 		ep = (struct direct *)(bp->b_un.b_addr + entryoffsetinblock);

+		/*
+		 * If the dir entry is invalid and mangled, call dirbad and
+		 * increment offset to the next dir entry.
+		 */
 		if (ep->d_reclen == 0 ||
 		    dirchk && dirbadentry(ep, entryoffsetinblock)) {
 			int i;